google-marketing-solutions/vigenair/README.md

 5. Once users are satisfied with the resulting variants, they can render them in their desired formats and settings via the Combiner Service (writing `render.json` to GCS, which serves as the input to the service, and the output is a `combos.json`).
 6. The UI continuously queries GCS for updates.
 Once a `combos.json` is available, the final videos of the variants and all associated assets will be displayed.
 Users can then approve the final variants they would like to upload into Google Ads / YouTube.

-### Requirements

-You need the following to use vigenair:

-* Google account: required to access the vigenair UI.
-* GCP project with:
-  * The [Vertex AI API](https://cloud.google.com/vertex-ai/docs/generative-ai/start/quickstarts/api-quickstart) enabled: required to access Gemini in Vertex AI.
-    * All users running Vigenair must be granted the [Vertex AI User](https://cloud.google.com/vertex-ai/docs/general/access-control#aiplatform.user) role on the associated GCP project.
-  * The [Video AI API](https://cloud.google.com/video-intelligence) enabled (AKA Cloud Video Intelligence API): required for analysing input videos.
-  * All users running Vigenair must be granted the [Storage Object User](https://cloud.google.com/storage/docs/access-control/iam-roles) role on the associated GCP project.

-The Vigenair [setup and deployment script](#get-started) will create the following components:

-* A Google Cloud Storage (GCS) bucket named <code>*<gcp_project_id>*-vigenair</code>
-* A Cloud Function (2nd gen) named `vigenair` that fulfills both the Extractor and Combiner services.
-Refer to [deploy.sh](./service/deploy.sh) for specs.
-* An Apps Script deployment for the frontend web app.

-If you will also be deploying vigenair, you need to have the following additional roles on the associated GCP project:

-* `Storage Admin` for the entire project OR `Storage Legacy Bucket Writer` on the <code>*<gcp_project_id>*-vigenair</code> bucket.
-See [IAM Roles for Cloud Storage](https://cloud.google.com/storage/docs/access-control/iam-roles) for more information.
-* `Cloud Functions Developer` to deploy and manage Cloud Functions.
-See [IAM Roles for Cloud Functions](https://cloud.google.com/functions/docs/reference/iam/roles) for more information.

 ## How to Contribute

-Beyond the information outlined in our [Contributing Guide](CONTRIBUTING.md), you would need to follow these additional steps to build vigenair locally and modify the source code:
+Beyond the information outlined in our [Contributing Guide](CONTRIBUTING.md), you would need to follow these additional steps to build Vigenair locally and modify the source code:

 ### Build and Deploy GCP Components